evert-arias/LedSync/docs/README.md

 ### Adding Objects to LedSync

-LedSync is the core processor, you must add to it all instances of LEDs and NeoPixels.
+LedSync is the core processor object, you must add to it, all instances of LEDs and NeoPixels.
 Don't forget to pass them as reference, otherwise it won't compile.

 ``` c++
 void setup(){